LunarG/VulkanSamples/API-Samples/Tutorial/markdown/07-init_uniform_buffer.md

     vkUnmapMemory(info.device, info.uniform_data.mem);

-You want to unmap it fairly immediately because the memory mapping mechanisms such as page tables have limited size, especially for memory that is visible to both the CPU and GPU.
+You can unmap the memory now since we're drawing a single static frame and there is no need to update the MVP matrix again.
+But if you plan to extend this example to change the view, it is more efficient to leave it mapped.

 Finally, you associate the memory you just allocated with the buffer object: